webgme/webgme-cwl/docs/HowTos/basic.rst

-Once the project is created, we are welcomed with an empty *Workflows* folder where our initial action must be the creation of a Workflow that can be done with a simple drag and drop operation using the *Part Bworser* (bottom left sidebar section with the list of available elements and their visual depiction).
+Once the project is created, we are welcomed with an empty *Workflows* folder where our initial action must be the creation of a Workflow that can be done with a simple drag and drop operation using the *Part Browser* (bottom left sidebar section with the list of available elements and their visual depiction).
 This drag and drop operation will be used for all further element creation so we are not going to described them in detail but expect the user to follow this one with the apropriate element.